Home

 the doctor’s request.
 I had been using it on demand before

-of the second month, I was no longer using it at night.
+of the second month, I was no longer using it at night, either.

-The skin involvement is returning to normal.
+The skin involvement returned to normal.
 My fatigue went

 away.
 The rash on my face disappeared.
 I could walk at my

 normal pace.
-I still get winded but it isimprovings all
+I still got winded but it improved all

 the time.
 I walk a mile and one half each day.
 The first